-There's no secret that alcohol for most people is a very real part of their lifestyle.A lot of people when embarking on challenges or quick fix diets will cut alcohol completely only to binge drink after their spell of dieting and as a result undo all their results.Why?Because alcohol has no nutritional value yet it's highly calorie dense so essentially it's empty calories that if not factored into the total daily intake goal can throw someone into a calorie surplus consuming more than they're expending.
+Isalcohol your downfall?
+Whether it be seasonal festivities or just a regular night out during the year, for a lot of people their choice in alcohol could let them down.A lot of people when embarking on challenges or quick fix diets will cut alcohol completely only to binge drink after their spell of dieting and as a result, undo all their results.Why?Because alcohol has no nutritional value yet it's highly calorie dense so essentially it's empty calories that if not factored into the total daily intake goals can throw someone into a calorie surplus consuming more than they're expending.

 If there’s any time of the year that you want to know how to have your cake and eat it too it’s Christmas!
 It’s the season of festivities but predominantly eating, drinking, eating and drinking and eating on top of that.
 So how do you curb overeating and still stay festive and partake in the fun of enjoying delicious food in the company of family and friends?